Freddyreza53/example-ui-builder-rest-component/article_part2.md

 Every time our input's on-change function fires, it will dispatch an action that bubbles up through the DOM.
 Each action includes a string `type`(good practice is to use SCREAMING_SNAKE case) used to match the action to the appropriate handler, and a payload containing the data we want to pass, usually in the form of an object.
 Our example action has the type 'SET_NAME', and an object payload with a single key/value pair for now.

 We haven't yet set up a handler to catch that action, though - we can test that our action is being dispatched by adding a handler that will print the payload of that action to the console.
-To do so, we'll create a property `actionHandlers` in the `createCustomElement` config object, which will consist of an object.
-The keys of our actionHandlers object will correspond to the `type` of the action we want to catch, and the value will consist of a function that we want to run when that action is received.
-To make sure our action is being dispatched properly, we'll start with a simple `console.log()`.
+To do so, we'll create a property `actionHandlers` in the `createCustomElement` config object.
+The keys of our actionHandlers object will correspond to the `type` of the action we want to catch, and the values will consist of a function that we want to run when the corresponding action is received.
+To make sure our action is being dispatched properly, we'll start with a simple `console.log`.

 <img src="images/Action_Handlers_3.png" alt="The createCustomElement config object, with a single action handler added"/>